LostBeard/SpawnDev.BlazorJS/README.md

 ```

 # IJSObject Interface
 SpawnDev.BlazorJS can now wrap Javascript objects using interfaces.
 Just like objects derived from the JSObject class, IJSObject interfaces internally use IJSInProcessObjectReference to wrap a Javascript object for direct manipulation and can be passed to and from Javascript.
 The main difference is IJSObjects use DispatchProxy to implement the desired interface at runtime instead of requiring a type that inherits JSObject.
-Currently SpawnDev.BlazorJS does not provide any interfaces for Javascript objects or apis but interfaces are simple to set up.
+Currently SpawnDev.BlazorJS does not provide any interfaces for Javascript objects or APIs but interfaces are simple to set up.

 IJSObject Example
 ```cs